fmrtl73/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/_index.md

 * Volumes are automatically **replicated** across the Kubernetes clusters as they share the same Portworx storage fabric.
 * This option will have zero **RPO** and **RTO** less than 60 seconds.

+## Portworx quorum overview

+In a Portworx cluster, a quorum is the minimum number of online storage nodes required for the cluster to be up and running.
+If any additional nodes go offline beyond this threshold, then the cluster loses quorum causing all operations to stop and Portworx does not process any IOs.

+In a Metro DR setup, one Portworx cluster stretches across two data centers in a Metro Area Network.
+The same quorum rules apply in such a deployment.
+All the storage nodes across these two data centers contribute to quorum.

+When you deploy Portworx clusters in the Metro DR method, Portworx quorum can be lost in the event of a data center failure or network partition.

+### Using a witness node

+To solve the quorum issue, you can deploy a witness site that is used as the quorum tie-breaker when there is a network partition or when a data center goes offline.
+The witness node is a single virtual machine and a special Portworx storage-less node that participates in quorum, but does not store any data.
+A witness node is usually in another third data center.

+### Using external etcd

+Portworx does not support internal `kvdb` with Metro DR. You need to set up a separate, three node `etcd` cluster for Portworx.
+One `etcd` node needs to be running in each data center and one node should be running on the witness node.

+{{<info>}}
+**NOTE**: For more information about setting up a witness node, refer to the [Setup a witness node](/portworx-install-with-kubernetes/disaster-recovery/px-metro/1-install-px/#setup-a-witness-node) section.
+{{</info>}}

 ### How